 The Canadian Broadcast Corporation reveals that the current Federal Communications Commission (FCC) exposure limits are exceeded with normal usage against the body.
 The City of Berkeley has been fighting to allow full disclosure to consumers in their town.

-Cell Phone and Wireless Radiation is a Class 2B Possible Carcinogen
+Cell Phone and Wireless Radiation is Currently a Class 2B Possible Carcinogen